 Your budget is clear

 You can save valuable time by focusing on homes within your price range.
-This could also be a time when you can solidify your short list of deal breakers and rework it, if necessary.

 Process of Obtaining a Mortgage Pre-Approval